-If you work in a school or with schools, you can make 8 June a special day to focus on ocean issues.
-Check out these sources for a number of ocean related lesson plans:
+If you want to learn, teach or have fun, you can check out these sources for a number of ocean-related lesson plans:

 - The Sea Change Ocean EDGE Directory holds a collection of downloadable educational resources and activities for a variety of audiences.